ropensci-org/pkgreviewr/README.md

 ### `index.Rmd`

 The most important file it creates `index.Rmd html_notebook` file.
 This workbook is prepopulated with all the major steps required to complete the review in an interactive document to perform and record it in.
 It also extracts useful links, information and parameter values.
-See example [here](https://github.com/annakrystalli/pkgreviewr/blob/master/inst/examples/example-review-index.Rmd)
+See **example [here](https://github.com/annakrystalli/pkgreviewr/blob/master/inst/examples/example-review-index.Rmd).**

 Once rendered to `index.nb.html`, this report can be pushed to github for publication which needs to be pushed to github for the report